-$^{c}$ Rejection is at the DDS review board stage (males only).
+^a Rejection is at the DDS review board stage (18-64 yr olds).

 Table 7: Probability of employment 3 years after initial DI application rejection (%).

 Figure 4: Transition rates from nonemployment to DI for men by frailty in our model (diamonds) and PSID sample (circles).
 Bars are 95% confidence intervals on the data estimates.